We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

-Chizarira is home to good populations of buffalo © Jonathon Tichon, Shutterstock
+Although Chizarira National Park does not have heavy concentrations of game, it is home to large populations of buffalo © Jonathon Tichon, Shutterstock

 Chizarira weighs in at 1,920km², Zimbabwe’s third-largest national park.
-It’s in the northwest of the country, just south of Lake Kariba, and in many people’s eyes is the most scenically beautiful and dramatic park of all, with its escarpment, deep gorges and pristine forests.
+It’s in the northwest of the country, just south of Lake Kariba, and with its escarpment, deep gorges and pristine forests it is, in many people’s eyes, the most scenically beautiful and dramatic park of all.
 The average elevation is around 1,000m, rising to 1,433m at the summit of Tundazi Mountain.
 It was proclaimed a non-hunting reserve in 1958, and the national park was established to give sanctuary to wildlife driven out of the valley by the rising waters of Lake Kariba.

-For all this, the park is little visited (part of its appeal to lovers of wild places), and before planning a visit you should consider the three main reasons why.
-The biggest obstacle is accessibility and the condition of the roads and tracks within the park (and to a certain extent the access roads).
-In winter, most are a 4x4 challenge, with indistinct tracks, washed-out riverbeds, deep ruts and rocky inclines – not helped by trees pushed over by elephants.
+Although the condition of the roads is improving, most remain rugged.
+Indistinct tracks, washed-out riverbeds, deep ruts and rocky inclines, and trees pushed over by elephants all make for a difficult driving experience.
 In the wet summer months the park stays open for visitors but many roads and tracks are impassable, with generally only Muchene and Kaswiswe camps accessible.
 Having said that, the main road from the northern entrance south to Lesulu is well maintained throughout the year, as this is the main access route for rangers on anti-poaching patrols.

 Accommodation is another limiting factor.
-Although there is a lodge just outside the park (Chizarira Lodge close to the park entrance), there are none within the park, so camping is the only option.
-Nevertheless there are some stunning places to overnight, and small thatched shelters at several of these sites mean that you can often do without a tent, at least in the dry season.
+There is currently no lodge accommodation anywhere near the park so camping is the only option, and you need to be completely self-sufficient.
+Nevertheless, there are some stunning places to overnight, and small thatched shelters at several of these sites mean that you can often do without a tent, at least in the dry season.